-The PADD GIS staff produced tables which provide an accurate estimate the number of residential structures and Critical Facilities that are vulnerable to flooding.
+The PADD GIS staff produced tables which provide an accurate estimate of the number of county structures and Critical Facilities that are vulnerable to flooding.
 Imagery coverage flown in 2010 was overlaid with the FEMA Flood Hazard Area Maps revised in 2009.
 At risk structures were then identified by the PADD's GIS personnel.

-Figures 3.12 and 3.13 identify the location of critical facilities relative to the Flood Hazard areas.
+Figures 3.15, 3.16, 3.17 identify the location of critical facilities relative to the Flood Hazard areas.
 These maps were presented to the JPHMC and for public comment for review during the identification of vulnerable assets for each jurisdiction.